-Are you completely obsessed with making flower cards and all those paper flowers yet?
+Are you completely obsessed with making cards and all those paper flowers yet?
 Or are you still learning and need a few more practice flowers to improve your style?
+A great way to blend of the two is to make a flower card.

 I don’t know about you, but the first few times I tried to wrap a flower swirl…I was all thumbs.
 There was a little (okay a lot) of frustration.